Explore sample internship opportunities below from previous years. New Opportunities will be posted soon and registration will open in early 2026.

 ABOUT THE PROJECT

-They want better websites, smarter social media, stronger community engagement, and more data-driven decision-making.
-But most businesses do not have a clear way to define what “good” looks like.
-They compare themselves to competitors who may also be behind, or assume they need massive budgets to compete.
+Many companies know they need to improve their digital capabilities.
+They want stronger websites, smarter social media, better customer journeys, and more data-driven decision-making.
+But most businesses do not have a clear definition of what strong digital execution actually looks like.
+They often compare themselves to competitors who may also be behind, or assume that large budgets are the only way to compete.

 DESIRED OUTPUT